Daycare Essentials Checklist: What to Pack for Daycare

 These shoes are not cheap, but they’re worth every penny.

 They’re insulated and warm!
-As the boots are high, the socks stay dry even when they’re playing in the snow.
+The boots are high, so the socks stay dry even when playing in the snow.

 At our daycare, the kids go outside twice a day.
 With her also coming home and going to daycare in her winter shoes, it’s a huge time saver when kids can get their shoes on themselves.

-My daycare asked me to bring waterproof pants and a jacket as well as mittens.
+My daycare asked me to bring waterproof pants, a jacket, and mittens.

-Instead of bringing 3 separate pieces, I brought an all-in-one winter snow suit instead!
+Instead of bringing three separate pieces, I got an all-in-one winter snowsuit instead!

 I love it because it saves time to get on and off.
-I used to have a 2 piece snow suit and that was a PAIN to manage with a wriggling toddler.
+I used to have a two-piece snowsuit, which was a PAIN to manage with a wriggling toddler.

 When should you drop off what your child needs at daycare?